 That's rare - that's true - my darn fool!

-A legendary and drinking-ready banal singer, bagpiper and impromptu poet from Wien , who fell into a plague pit in complete drunkenness, slept out his intoxication there and survived.
+A legendary and drinking-ready banal singer, bagpiper and impromptu poet from Wien , who fell into a plague pit in complete drunkenness, then slept out his intoxication and survived.
 Similar stories are also told from Cologne and London.
+See under Dear Augustin,

 In the fight against alcohol abuse was in the United States introduced a ban on the sale, manufacture, importation and transport of alcoholic beverages (but not for consumption in and of themselves), which remained in force from 1920 to 1933.
-This measure is a significant example of the quite positive but ultimately failed attempt to bring about changes in a nation's behavior through prohibitions.
-It was defined as "intoxicating drink" or alcohol all beverages with more than 0.5% alcohol content.
+This measure is a significant example of the quite positive but ultimately failed attempt to achieve changes in the behavior of a nation through prohibitions.
+It was defined as "intoxicating drink" or alcohol all beverages with more than 0.5% alcohol content were considered.
 So, besides schnapps and wine, that was natural as well beer affected.
 It developed an illegal business for production and sales and thus a rapidly increasing crime.
 As a result, it came in the US to a total decline of viticulture for several decades and the bankruptcy of many wineries.
+See under prohibition,

 Among artists and writers, alcohol consumption was and is often used as a stimulant, stimulant for the purpose of inspiring the imagination.
 Examples include Edgar Allan Poe (1809-1849), the author of the first crime novel, and the painter Vincent van Gogh (1853-1890).
 The American author Francis Scott Key Fitzgerald (1896-1940), who became known primarily for his novel "The Great Gatsby" and was himself an excessive drinker, said: "Drinking is the vice of the writer" .
-And even the "master of horror" Stephen King (* 1947) openly admits that he was a heavy alcoholic for a while.
-The German poet laureate Johann Wolfgang von Goethe (1749-1832), however, was an excellent wine connoisseur with an extensive wine cellar and enjoyed life almost every day one or two bottles of wine, but was not a drinker.
+And even the "master of horror" Stephen King (* 1947) admits to have been for a while a heavy alcoholic.
+The German poet laureate Johann Wolfgang von Goethe (1749-1832), however, was indeed an excellent wine connoisseur with an extensive wine cellar and enjoyed life almost every day one or two bottles of wine, but was not a drinker.

 The absolute record Excessive drinking in modern times holds the Spaniard Dionsio Sanchez.
 This has incredible 40 in just 59 minutes in 1955 pints (18.9 liters) drunk wine, which earned him an entry in the Guinness Book of Records.
 How he survived that or whether he survived that is not known.

-A popular term for the in the 1990s, first in England emerged among young people's excess culture of excessive drinking (binge = binge, drinking).
+In the 1990s, in England, the adolescent binge drinking (binge drinking) was the kind of competition that came to be known as binge drinking.
 Especially on weekends, alcohol is "consumed until it falls" or until it's full.
-In German-speaking countries, this is also referred to as "combat drinking", "binge drinking", drinking bacon "or" Komatrinken / Saufen ".
+In German-speaking countries, this is also referred to as "combat drinking", "binge drinking", betting drinking "or" Komatrinken / Saufen ".
 Incidentally, the latter was voted the worst word in Austria in 2007.
 As a result of this self-destructive alcohol abuse, the risk of alcohol-related accidents, violence, suicides and illnesses increases.

 Many rulers, artists, actors, athletes and politicians were wine lovers and are in the wine Glossary described with their preferences.
 These include, among many others, the Egyptian pharaoh Tut-Ench-Amun (around 1350 BC), the composer Ludwig van Beethoven (1770-1827), the emperor Napoleon Bonaparte (1769-1821), US President Thomas Jefferson (1743-1826) and the Austrian ruler Maria Theresa, A fad is that many celebrity, especially from the show industry, buy a winery.